Skip to main content

 tip

-The core code is the HiTransform::Transform function in hybridclr/transform/Transform.cpp.
+The core code is in the HiTransform::Transform function in hybridclr/transform/Transform.cpp.

-Very similar to regular instruction tree analysis. divided into parts
+Very similar to conventional instruction tree analysis.
+It consists of several parts:

 • BasicBlock division.
-Divide the original IL instruction into multiple BasicBlocks, each BasicBlock does not contain any jump function.
-Doing so can be more efficient to avoid accidental merging of instructions across jump blocks
+Splits original IL instructions into multiple BasicBlocks, each containing no jump functions.
+This efficiently avoids accidental instruction merging across jump blocks

-• Simulate the execution of all logical branches, including jumps and exception branches, and convert each IL instruction into a corresponding register instruction.
+• Simulates execution of all logical branches, including jump and exception branches, converting each IL instruction to corresponding register instructions.

 tip